MatosRicardo/MatosRicardo/README-EN.md

 💻 My name is Ricardo, I'm a full-stack developer, always seeking new learning opportunities to expand my technical skills.

-👨‍🎓 I am a 3rd-semester Computer Science student at Cruzeiro do Sul, constantly looking for new challenges and knowledge.
+👨‍🎓 I am a 3rd-semester Computer Science student at Cruzeiro do Sul.

 ☁️ Student at re/Start by Escola da Nuvem.